kasparasman/anthropos-web_on_domas_repo/architecture/registration_saga.md

 one point of pivot:

-The most important step in the registration process regarding ux is payment, it has to be mad
+The most important step in the registration process regarding ux is payment, it has to be made sure to succeed.
+It cannot fail, for this the logic has to be safeguarded:
+If a user makes a payment